Click the links below for instructions and troubleshooting on Trinus software.

 * Here's a quick tutorial for ReShade (it's free): https://www.youtube.com/watch?v=n5IhubGkGYU

 - First time SteamVR is started, you should run Room Setup

 - Performance should be good when following the recommendations (and using capable enough hardware)

 - You may need to run Trinus as administrator

-Please refer to the help and troubleshooting sections on the Trinus PC software.
+- Please refer to the help and troubleshooting sections available from the Trinus PC software.
 Most issues can be resolved following these.